Immaculate Conception Catholic Church

 Our JPIC Racial Justice Ministry originally formed when members of our JPIC Promoting Human Dignity ministry recognized that our faith called us to greater solidarity and understanding as we sought to learn how our Catholic faith and community speaks to the social justice issues and experiences our African American brothers and sisters in Christ face in Durham.
 This included not only studying our faith tradition but the importance of acknowledging the impact of our country’s 400-year history of systemic injustice deeply embedded in our laws and the cultural, psychological, spiritual, economic, social, and political legacies of institutional oppression (slavery, Jim Crow, etc.).

-Our JPIC Racial Justice Ministry seeks not to foster shame or guilt, but to work for justice and empowerment through advocacy, education, healing, reconciliation, and building an authentic, beloved community.
+Our JPIC Racial Justice Ministry seeks not to foster shame or guilt, but to work for justice and empowerment through healing, reconciliation, education, advocacy, and building an authentic, beloved community.
 We listen to the struggles and the triumphs of people right here in Durham and seek to be an advocate for change in our community and our country.

 We hope you will join us!
 If you have any questions, please let us know.